ok-nick/opensource.contentauth.org/docs/introduction.md

 ### c2patool

 [c2patool](c2patool) is a **command-line utility for working with C2PA manifest data**.
-Use this tool to work with assets in a support file format to:
+Use this tool to work with assets in a supported file format to:

 - Read a JSON report of manifest data.
 - Attach a manifest store to an asset, if it doesn't already have an associated manifest store.